sanic-org/sanic/guide/content/en/guide/best-practices/logging.md

 | `status`              | `response`                            | `int`    |
 | `byte`                | `len(response.body)`                  | `int`    |
 | `duration`            | <calculated>                          | `float`  |

+## Legacy logging

+Many logging changes were introduced in Sanic 24.3.
+The main changes were related to logging formats.
+If you prefer the legacy logging format, you can use the `sanic.logging.formatter.LegacyFormatter` and `sanic.logging.formatter.LegacyAccessFormatter` formatters.